 During a discussion with Brian Robinson, he asked me how I judge horror films, what I look for in horror films and what do I expect from horror films?

 I listed a few things and we wrote them down together.
 Next, Brian said that if I wanted to be able to critique my own work as well as others, I need criteria.
 The primary aim of horror is to inspire fear and not everyone can be scared in the same way, therefore, I shall be highlighting the elements I think are essential towards inspiring fear and thus, projecting horror successfully.
-My criteria consists of several components including violence and realism, plot, scare & shock, audio, and finally lighting.
+My criteria consists of several components including violence and

 I have always seen violence as a part of the horror genre, to visually horrify the audience, to inspire fear.
 There is a fine line between realistic visual gratuity and outright exaggerated and unrealistic visual gratuity.
 The difference being, something that could happen in real life and something that is completely far-fetched and fictional, for example, in Friday the 13th VIII: Jason Takes Manhattan (1989), we see a character named Julius fist fighting our central character, Jason Voorhees to the point in which Jason literally punches Julius's head off his shoulders - truly exaggerative, unrealistic and fictional.